ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Authorization to Join a Group {#sec-joining-node-to-AS}

-This section builds on {{Section 3 of I-D.ietf-ace-key-groupcomm}} and is organized as follows.
+This section builds on {{Section 3 of RFC9594}} and is organized as follows.

 First, {{ssec-auth-req}} and {{ssec-auth-resp}} describe how the joining node interacts with the AS, in order to be authorized to join an OSCORE group under a given Group Manager and to obtain an Access Token.
 Then, {{ssec-token-post}} describes how the joining node transfers the obtained Access Token to the Group Manager.
 The following considers a joining node that intends to contact the Group Manager for the first time.

-Note that what is defined in {{Section 3 of I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined in this document.
+Note that what is defined in {{Section 3 of RFC9594}} applies, and only additions or modifications to that specification are defined in this document.

 ## Authorization Request {#ssec-auth-req}

-The Authorization Request message is as defined in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+The Authorization Request message is as defined in {{Section 3.1 of RFC9594}}, with the following additions.

 * If the 'scope' parameter is present: